top of page

 Our Projects

 In India ground water table is falling year by year in most of the districts as brought out in "Dynamic Ground Water Resources of India" by Central Ground Water Board of Ministry of Jal Shakti.
-The ground water utilisation in irrigation in rural india is to the extent 0f 80 to 90% of toal ground water extraction which is also on increase over the years.
+The ground water utilisation in irrigation is to the extent of 80 to 90% of toal ground water extraction which is also on increase over the years.
 To overcome this problem of depleting ground water table, ground water recharge becomes a 'Must to Do' activity and draws attention of everyone.
 Out of several schemes available for ground water recharge, direct recharge through Rain Water Harvesting Pit is very effective and useful provided pits are constructed in area getting good quantity of rain water.
-We have selected site near by rain fed nallah where in rain water of 12-15 villages flows and finally goes into Yamuna river.
-A part of this water is used to recharge ground through rain water harvesting pits.
-The pit is very simple in construction and costs only Rs 50,000/-.
-This pit of size 8'x8'x6' (depth) can recharge 2 crore litres of rain water in a year.
-The filter media consists of broken bricks (bottom layer), stone grits (middle layer) and coarse sand (top layer) which prevents mud/silt entering into earth and pvc pipe (4" dia) takes water as deep as 100-120 feet in to strata/acqifer.
+We have selected site near by rain fed nallah where in rain water of 12-15 villages flows and finally goes into a river.
+A portion of this water is used to recharge ground through rain water harvesting pits.
+Alternatively, site is selected on pond and RWH pit is constructed in such a way that recharge happens only after pond water rises to certain level.
+The pit is very simple in construction and costs only Rs 1,00,000/-.
+This pit of size 8'x8'x6' (depth) can recharge 1 crore litres of rain water in a year.
+The filter media consists of broken bricks/sold bricks/plastic drums (bottom layer), stone grits (middle layer) and coarse sand (top layer) which prevents mud/silt entering into earth and pvc pipe (4" dia) takes water as deep as 100-120 feet in to straita/acqifer.

 Computer Literacy among students in rural India